TOWARD AN ISLAMIC PSYCHO-SPIRITUAL TYPOLOGY

 Nafsychology

-A Structured Synthesis of Psychological Typology and Islamic Psychology, for the Refinement of the Nafs
+A structured synthesis for the refinement of the Nafs

 Defining Nafsychology